tophitpoker/appenv/README.markdown

 ## Mission ##

-I was tired to copy some very simple but very handy function to deal with application evnironment values, so I packed them as a module.
+I was tired of copying over projects some very simple but very handy functions to deal with application environment values.
+I packed them as a module.
 I thought if it helps me it may help to somebody else too.

 I hope it will be useful for dear Erlanger.